hotpoor/api-python3/README.md

 Before Running the scripts,please have python packages numpy and pandas installed.

 #### Method 1:
-please download the 64bit python 3.6 version of anaconda, which contains python and all packages we need to run xxdb api python scripts https://www.continuum.io/downloads
+please download the 64bit python 3.6 version of anaconda, which contains python and all packages we need to run DolphinDB api python scripts https://www.continuum.io/downloads